SarvarKh/TNW-clone/README.md

-# TNW-clone
-This is clone web-site of the TNW

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# RESPONSIVE WEB DESIGN
+# TNW-clone | RESPONSIVE WEB DESIGN
+This is clone web-site of the The New Web

 ![screenshot](index.jpg)